STARS AND SOIL: CHAPTER TWO

 “I would like that.
 May I bring a friend?”

-BRENNA WOULD HAVE LAUGHED at this dress; the crushed velvet, the fluttering sleeves, the way that it slowly fades from the color of grape wine to lilacs.
+Brenna would have laughed at this dress; the crushed velvet, the fluttering sleeves, the way that it slowly fades from the color of grape wine to lilacs.
 It is not the sort of attire Caitlin would wear normally, not even to a wedding.
-Brenna would have laughed and asked Da if he could get her a matching tailcoat.
-No, she can’t think of her right now.
+Brenna would have laughed and asked Da if he could get xir a matching tailcoat.
+No, she can’t think of xir right now.
 Can’t think of Brenna.
 But Brenna is all she has thought about since the fight with her fathers.

-The house they were staying in is far nicer than the townhouse Caitlin is living in, and that’s already far grander than the small house in Whick.
-It feels even more uncomfortable that the townhouse when she first moved in.
+The house they have been staying in is far nicer than the townhouse Caitlin is living in, and that’s already far grander than the small house in Whick.
+It feels even more uncomfortable than the townhouse when she first moved in.
 She cannot believe the sprawling grounds that surround it, the gardens and ponds and marble benches.
 Inside, she scans every inch, nose crinkling.
 This might be her residence soon.
-She shies away from the thought: the neighborhood here is too pristine, the guests too perfect.
-Certainly not the sorts of people she would ask to throwback ale and play poker with her.
+She shies away from the thought; the neighborhood here is too pristine, the guests too perfect.
+Certainly not the people she would ask to throwback ale and play poker with her.

 Looking around, she wishes once again that Diar had accepted her invitation.
-When she asked, he rubbed his hands together and said he couldn’t, before leaving in a hurry, shouting over his shoulder that he needed to return to his practice as he rushed out of the door.
-Caitlin had wanted to ask why, and now she is wishing she had pressed him further.
-He has become her best friend, accompanying her to lunches after business meetings, or asking her to stop by his clinic after hours to go out for dinner.
+When she asked, he rubbed his hands together and said that he had a patient in critical condition and he needed to be nearby in case the patient took a sudden turn for the worse.
+He has become her friend, accompanying her to lunches after business meetings, or asking her to stop by his clinic after hours to go out for dinner.
+He is terrible as a poker partner but makes up for it by being a good drinking buddy.
 But he isn’t here.
 She’s alone, once more in a situation she doesn’t like.

 She retreats to the spare bedroom her fathers are letting her stay in, needing another moment.
 She finds Da waiting for her.
 “Thank you for coming.
 I understand that you feel less than happy about this.
 So, thank you.
 Open it.”
 He places a simple brown box in her hand.
-A thin gold chain falls out as she opens it: an elegant, but not ostentatious, necklace.
+A thin gold chain falls out: an elegant, but not ostentatious, necklace.
 Understated beauty.
 “Do you like it?”

 “Yes,” she says, and she truly does.